ar5had/mdrn/README.md

-# mdrn
+# M D R N
-A modern style guide for designing websites and web applications.
+A modern and minimalist style guide for designing websites and web applications.